yxzlwz/blog/docs/en/blogs/chinese-internet-collapse-reprint.md

 Websites require servers, bandwidth, data centers, maintenance personnel, and various regulatory compliance costs—all expenses.
 If a site has strategic value (e.g., displaying desired corporate information) or short-term traffic value (e.g., consistent visitor numbers), and the company has sufficient funds, there’s incentive to maintain it.

 But if a company stumbles commercially and runs out of money, the entire website dies.
-Renren is a典型 example.
+Renren is a typical example.

 Even if a company has funds, from an operational perspective, a webpage with negligible annual clicks becomes a burden.
 The economically rational choice is to shut it down.
 The loss of early content on Sohu/NetEase and the collapse of BBS platforms like Tianya Forum stem from this.